 P10 (Ac137).
-Although p10 does not appear to be a major occlusion body protein, it colocalizes with the PE protein and appears to be required for the proper formation of the polyhedron envelope.
-When p10 is phosphorylated, it becomes associated microtubules (15).
-This could be related to the structures it forms that include microtubuleassociated filaments, and tube-like structures that surround the nuclei of infected cells (16, 17).
-Deletion of P10 results in polyhedra that resemble produced by mutants lacking calyx/polyhedron envelope protein; they are fragile. have a rough surface showing cavities where virions have apparently become dislodged, and often show an incomplete calvx/polyhedron envelope (8, 18, 19) (see Fig. 2.3).
-There are a number of features of p10-deleted virus that are likely to be secondary effects.
-These include reduced cell lysis (20) and an increase in infectious virus (18).
-Homologs of p10 are found in the genomes of all Group I/II NPVs and most GVs, in some instances in multiple copies (21).
-Their phylogeny is complicated somewhat by the fact that some of the GV genes appear to consist of a combination of p10 and polyhedron envelope protein domains (22, 23).
-A p10 homolog has also been characterized in an entomopox virus (24).
+Although p10 does not appear to be a major occlusion body protein, it colocalizes with the PE protein and appears to be required for the proper formation of the polyhedron When p10 is phosphorylated, it becomes associated with microtubules [20].
+This could be related to the structures it forms that include microtubule-associated filaments, and tube-like structures that surround the nuclei of infected cells [21, 22].
+Deletion of P10 results in polyhedra that resemble those produced by mutants lacking the calyx/polyhedron envelope protein; they are fragile, have a rough surface showing cavities where virions have apparently become dislodged, and often show an incomplete calyx/polyhedron envelope [13, 23, 24] (see Fig. 2.5).
+There are a number of features of p10deleted virus that are likely to be secondary effects.
+These include reduced cell lysis [25] and an increase in infectious virus [23].
+Homologs of p10 are found in the genomes of all Group I/II NPVs and most GVs, in some instances in multiple copies, e.g. PlxyGV [26]. phylogeny is complicated somewhat by the fact that some of the GV genes appear to consist of a combination of p10 and polyhedron envelope protein domains [27, 28].
+A p10 homolog has also been characterized in an entomopox virus [29].

 Viral enhancing factors: enhancin.
-Enhancins are a class of metalloproteinases (25) that are encoded by a few lepidopteran NPVs (e.g., Ld-, Cf-, and MacoNPV) and GVs (e.g. Ag-, As-, Tn-, XcGVs).
-In one study of TnGV, enhancin was estimated to comprise up to 5% of the mass of occlusion bodies (26).
-In another virus, LdMNPV, it was found to be associated with ODV envelopes (27).
-Enhancin genes are often present in multiple copies, e.g. the XecnGV genome has four copies (28).
-In LdMNPV which encodes two enhancins, deletion of either results in a 2- to 3-fold reduction in potency, whereas deletion of both caused a 12-fold reduction (29).
+Enhancins are a class of metalloproteinases [30] that are encoded by a few lepidopteran NPVs (e.g., Ld-, Cf-, and MacoNPV) and GVs (e.g. Ag-, As-, Tn-, XcGVs).
+In one study of TnGV, enhancin was estimated to comprise up to 5% of the mass of occlusion bodies [31].
+In another virus, LdMNPV, it was found to be associated with ODV envelopes [32].
+Enhancin genes are often present in multiple copies, e.g. the XecnGV genome has four copies [33].
+In LdMNPV which encodes two enhancins, deletion of either results in a 2- to 3-fold reduction in potency, whereas deletion of both caused a 12-fold reduction [34].
 Enhancin is thought to facilitate baculovirus infection by digesting the peritrophic membrane (PM).
 The PM forms a barrier in insect guts that prevents the ready access of pathogens to the epithelial cells.
-The PM is rich in chitin and intestinal mucin protein and enhancins appear to target the degradation of the mucin thereby facilitating access of virions to the underlying cells (30).
+The PM is rich in chitin and intestinal mucin protein and enhancins appear to target the degradation of the mucin thereby facilitating access of virions to the underlying cells [35].

 Enhancins shows sequence homology with high levels of significance (e.g. 3e-29) to predicted proteins of a number of pathogenic bacteria, e.g., Clostridium botulinum, and a variety of Bacillus (e.g., B. anthracis) and Yersinia (e.g., Y. pestis) species.
-To investigate their function, enhancing homologs from B. cereus, Y. pseudotuberculosis, or TnGV were cloned into a construct of AcMNPV that yielded Although the LD50 of these occluded viruses. constructs was found to be about half of wt, only the construct expressing the TnGV enhancin caused a reduction in survival time.
+To investigate their function, enhancing homologs from B. cereus, Y. pseudotuberculosis, or TnGV were cloned into a construct of AcMNPV that yielded occluded viruses.
+Although the LD50 of these constructs was found to be about half of wt, only the construct expressing the TnGV enhancin caused a reduction in survival time.
 In addition, the bacterial enhancins failed to degrade insect intestinal mucin.
-It was suggested that the bacterial enhancins may have evolved an activity distinct from their viral homologs (31).
+It was suggested that the bacterial enhancins may have evolved an activity distinct from their viral homologs [36].